 Case Reports are no longer being considered for publication.

-JACM does not usually publish studies containing animal models, lab-based cellular work, or in vitro studies, unless they are extraordinarily groundbreaking and revolutionary.
-The Journal does not typically publish questionnaire results, "knowledge," opinion, attitude, or perception papers.
+JACM does not publish studies containing animal models, lab-based cellular work, in silico, ex vivo, or in vitro studies, unless they are extraordinarily groundbreaking and revolutionary.
+The Journal does not typically publish questionnaire results, opinion, perception, attitude, or "knowledge,"papers.
 JACM does not publish book reviews.

 Manuscripts should be submitted with the understanding that they have neither been published, nor are under consideration for publication elsewhere, except in the form of an abstract.
 Prior abstract publications should be described in the form of a footnote to the title.
 Published manuscripts become the sole property of the Journal and will be copyrighted by Mary Ann Liebert, Inc. By submitting a manuscript to the Journal, the author(s) agree(s) to each of the above conditions.
 In addition, the author(s) explicitly assign(s) any copyrighted ownership he/she (they) may have in such manuscript to the Journal.